 Upscale Macaroni and Cheese

-Much speedier than the classic risotto made with rice, but with the same creamy flavor coming from the addition of butter, heavy cream and mascarpone cheese.
-Finely chopped onions were sauteed in butter before adding chicken broth and tubetti (small, short tubes) and cooked till most of the stock was absorbed.
+Much speedier than the classic risotto made with rice, but with the same creamy flavor coming from the additions of butter, heavy cream, and mascarpone cheese.
+Finely chopped onions were sauteed in butter before adding chicken broth and tubetti (small, short tubes) and cooking till most of the stock was absorbed.

 The cream, mascarpone, and Parmesan cheese were added at the end to boost the mouthfeel and flavor.
-Sounds like a marvelous upscale mac and cheese, doesn’t it?
+Sounds like a marvelous gourmet mac and cheese, doesn’t it?

 Pasta Risotto